Technologicat/unpythonic/README.md

 ### ``let``, ``letrec``

+In ``let``, the bindings are independent (do not see each other); only the body may refer to the bindings.
 Use a `lambda e: ...` to supply the environment to the body:

 ```python
 u = lambda lst: let(seen=set(),